-If you want to add a new design strategy to your image editing toolkit, learning how to duotone your images is a great option.
+If you want to add a new design strategy to your image editing toolkit, learning how to use duotones in Photoshop for your images is a great option.

 You’ve probably seen duotone images around the web and in print, but they used to be extremely common in the early days of photography, typically using cyan or sepia along with black to create prints.